djensenius/fake-data-streamer/README.md

 This project is a simple Node.js application that streams fake weather data to connected clients.
 It simulates weather conditions such as temperature, humidity, and general weather conditions.

+This is used for a demo for the [Upscale Conf 2024](https://www.upscaleconf.com).

 ## Project Structure

 ```